chef/chef/README.md

 Submit a PR with the changes made by the above.

-## Addressing a Regression

-Sometimes, regressions split through the cracks.
-Since new functionality is always being added and the minor version is bumped immediately after release, we can't simply roll forward.
-In this scenario, we'll need to perform a special regression release process.
-In the example that follows, the stable release with a regression is `1.10.60` while master is currently sitting at `1.11.30`. *Note:* To perform this process, you must be a Chef employee.

-1. If the regression has not already been addressed, open a Pull Request against master with the fix.
-2. Wait until that Pull Request has been merged and `1.11.31` has passed all the necessary tests and is available in the current channel.
+## Branch Structure

+We develop and ship the current release of Chef off the master branch of this repository.
+Our goal is that master should always be in a shipable state.
+Previous stable releases of Chef are developed on their own branches named by the major version (ex: chef-13 or chef-12).
+We do not perform direct development on these stable branches except to resolve build failures.
+Instead we backport fixes from our master branch to these stable branches.
+Stable branches receive critical bugfixes and security releases and stable Chef releases are made as necessary for security purposes.

+## Backporting Fixes to Stable Releases

+If there is a critical fix you believe should be backported from master to a stable branch please follow these steps to backport your change:

+1. Ask in the #chef-dev channel on [Chef Community Slack](https://community-slack.chef.io/) if this is an appropriate change to backport.
 3. Inspect the Git history and find the `SHA` associated with the Merge Commit for the Pull Request above.
 4. Apply the fix for the regression via a cherry-pick:
-  1. Check out the stable release tag: `git checkout v1.10.60`
+  1. Check out the stable release tag: `git checkout chef-13`
+  1. Create a branch for your backport: `git checkout -b my_great_bug_packport`
   2. Cherry Pick the SHA with the fix: `git cherry-pick SHA`
   3. Address any conflicts (if necessary)
-  4. Tag the sha with the appropriate version: `git tag -a v1.10.61 -m "Release v1.10.61"`
-  5. Push the new tag to origin: `git push origin --tags`
+  5. Push the new tag to origin: `git push origin`
-5. Log in to Jenkins and trigger a `chef-trigger-release` job specifying the new tag as the `GIT_REF`.
+5. Open a PR for your backport
+  1. The PR title should be `Backport: ORIGINAL_PR_TEXT`
+  2. The description should link to the original PR and include a description of why it needs to be backported

 ## Component Versions